imbroisi/medium-react-webp/README.md

 Okay, but not all browsers.
 So keep reading, please.

-### *"But what about browsers that do not support wpeg?"*
+### *"But what about browsers that do not support WebP?"*
-There is still a minority of users using webp non-compliant browsers.
+There is still a minority of users using WebP non-compliant browsers.
 In this cases you can use the technique I use in my React projects.<br />
-Does the browser support wpeg?
-Send wpeg.<br />
+Does the browser support WebP?
+Send WebP.<br />
-The browser does not accept wpeg?
+The browser does not accept WebP?
 Send png/jpeg.<br />
 That simple.

 ### *"Hey, it's not that simple."*